mvanzulli/Corrotational_dynamic_transmission_line_MSCthesis/README.md

 The results obtained in this work represent a trigger for future research on the subject.
 Moreover, the codes developed in this thesis could be included as a complementary tool during the design of power transmission systems.
 The methodology of this thesis incorporates aerodynamic terms in a corotational formulation, which is an original contribution of this work.

 # Mentions
-This work obtaint the award from the [https://aniu.org.uy/es/noticias-y-novedades/]( National Engineering Agency of Uruguay) for the best master's thesis in the Civil structural area
+This work obtaint the award from the [National Engineering Agency of Uruguay](https://aniu.org.uy/es/noticias-y-novedades/ ) for the best master's thesis in the Civil structural area.